dineshreddyalla/githubwp/wp-content/plugins/astra-sites/readme.txt

 7. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

-v2.6.2 - 10-March-2021

-- Improvement: Used better and optimised way to show the initial sites and pages list on Starter Template dashboard.
-- Improvement: Block Templates - Used version.json instead of package.json to manage the dependency.
-- Improvement: Block Templates - Now users can suggest their required templates via suggestion link.
-- Improvement: Block Templates - Added filter to disable the Block Templates. - https://wpastra.com/docs/filter-to-remove-starter-templates-button/
-- Fix: Block Templates - Retained the selected block pattern category filter after switching between Pages/Patterns tabs.
-- Fix: Rectified the invisible icon from the 'View Site' button.
-- Fix: Brizy pages initially not showing any content.

-v2.6.1 - 17-February-2021
-- Fix: Version file was missing due to Auto-Release command.

-v2.6.0 - 17-February-2021
-- New: Added the single pages and blocks for the Gutenberg.
-Read more https://wpastra.com/docs/import-gb-pages-patterns/

-v2.5.1 - 1-February-2021
-- Improvement: Improved the admin notice first view logic.
-- Improvement: Improved the experience while subscribing to Starter Templates' news.

-v2.5.0 - 29-January-2021
-- New: Added an ability to subscribe to Starter Templates' updates.
-- Improvement: Added new API to support asynchronous import for the Starter Templates.

-v2.4.0 - 30-December-2020
-- Improvement: Additional compatibility with WordPress 5.6.

-v2.3.9 - 9-December-2020
-- Improvement - Compatibility to WordPress 5.6.

-v2.3.8 - 23-October-2020
-- Fix: LearnDash grid CSS not loading after site import.

-v2.3.7 - 28-September-2020
-- Fix: Prefixed all Starter Templates Icon classes in order to avoid 3rd party conflicts.

-v2.3.6 - 23-September-2020
-- Improvement: Added the Pixabay images support for new post, pages, and custom post type screen.
-- Improvement: Better handling of notices in the case of sync process.

-v2.3.5 - 27-August-2020
-- Improvement: Added Safe Search checkbox for Pixabay Image Search.
-- Fix: Elementor 3.0.0 and above import compatibility.
-- Fix: Resolved hotlink issue with Single page import.
-- Fix: Resolved edit permission issue while importing on Elementor page.

-v2.3.4 - 13-August-2020
-- Improvement - Compatibility to WordPress 5.5.

-v2.3.3 - 7-August-2020
-- Improvement: Minor code changes.

-v2.3.2 - 29-June-2020
-- Improvement: Added CartFlows Landing page compatibility to LeadDash courses.
-- Improvement: Handle the LearnDash add-ons links if LearnDash is installed and activated.
-- Fix: Resolve an invalid response from the site import complete AJAX request.

-v2.3.1 - 17-June-2020
-- Fix: Fixed the user role and capability issue for WP CLI demo import.

-v2.3.0 - 15-June-2020
-- New: Users can now share non-personal usage data to help us test and develop better products.

-v2.2.5 - 15-June-2020
-- Improvement: Performance enhancements in order to improve the TTFB (time to first byte).
-- Improvement: Now users can see better error messages (if any) while import.
-- Improvement: Handled the multisite plugin install/activate capability issue for standard administrator user.
-- Fix: Resolved a conflict with Groundhogg plugin.
-- Fix: Resolved a conflict between 3rd party plugins and Pixabay Images.
-- Fix: Fixed latest Brizy page builder related issues.
-- Fix: Fixed the repeated content import issues.

 v2.2.4 - 04-May-2020
 - Improvement: Demo data is stored Network Wide for Multisite instance.